-The following steps outline how to earn the American Humane Association’s End Credit Disclaimer “No Animals Were Harmed”®.
-Certified Animal Safety Representatives™ oversee animal action on the set, enforcing American Humane Association’s Guidelines for the Safe Use of Animals in Filmed Media and intervening on behalf of animal actors when necessary.
+The following steps outline how to earn the American Humane's End Credit Disclaimer "No Animals Were Harmed"®.
+Certified Animal Safety Representatives™ oversee animal action on the set, enforcing American Humane's Guidelines for the Safe Use of Animals in Filmed Media and intervening on behalf of animal actors when necessary.

-Following these steps does not guarantee your production will receive American Humane Association’s End Credit Certification or sign-off letter.
-However, not following these steps may jeopardize your production’s chances of achieving this important status.
+Following these steps does not guarantee a Certified Animal Safety Representative will be present on set or that your production will receive American Humane's End Credit Certification or sign-off letter.

 Follow these steps to Register Your Production